whiteyhat/Avicenna/README.md

 ## Gettings Started
 1. Clone the repository: `sudo git clone https://github.com/whiteyhat/Avicenna`
 2. Install the dependencies: `npm i`
+3. Create a `.env` with the contents from the `.env.example` file
-3. Edit your enviromental variables at thee file `.env`
+3. Customize your enviromental variables in the file `.env`
 4. Run the DB migrations to your local database
 ```js
 adonis migration:run